apcro/leafpicrevived/README.md

 ###### Code
-If you are a developer and you wish to contribute to the app please fork the project and submit a pull request on the [dev branch](https://gitlab.com/HoraApps/LeafPic/tree/dev).
+If you are a developer and you wish to contribute to the app please fork the project and submit a pull request on the [dev branch](https://github.com/apcro/leafpic/development).
-If you want, you can join us on Telegram - send us a message we will add you!

 ###### Issues
-You can trace the status of known issues [here](https://gitlab.com/HoraApps/LeafPic/issues), also feel free to file a new issue (helpful description, screenshots and logcat are appreciated), or send me an [email](mailto:dnld.sht@gmail.com) if you have any questions.
+You can trace the status of known issues [here](https://github.com/apcro/leafpic/issues).

 ###### Translations
+**NOTE** Existing translations are included as per the last commit to the GitLab project.
+New translations are not currently available.

 If you are able to contribute with a new translation of a missing language or if you want to improve an existing one, we greatly appreciate any suggestion!
 The project uses [Crowdin](https://crowdin.com/project/leafpic), a platform that allows anybody to contribute to translating the app

 #### Licensing
-LeafPic is licensed under the [GNU v3 Public License](https://gitlab.com/HoraApps/LeafPic/blob/dev/LICENSE).
+LeafPic is licensed under the [GNU v3 Public License](https://github.com/apcro/leafpic/LICENSE).
 In addition to the terms set by the GNU v3 Public License, we ask that if you use any code from this repository that you send us a message to let us know.